Josh O'Connor: 2019–present: Critical acclaim and The Crown

+In 2024, it was announced that O'Connor had joined the cast of Wake Up Dead Man, the third installment of the Knives Out trilogy directed by Rian Johnson.
+The film is scheduled to be released in 2025.
+O'Connor also joined the cast of the Untitled Steven Spielberg film in November 2024, set to be released in the summer of 2026.
+O'Connor also starred opposite Paul Mescal in The History of Sound, a World War I love story film directed by Oliver Hermanus.
+It premiered at the 78th Cannes Film Festival and was released in September 2025 at the United States.

 Artistry

-Francis Lee, director of God's Own Country, has described O'Connor as "one of those rare actors that is a real shape-shifter."
+Francis Lee, director of God's Own Country, has described O'Connor as "one of those rare actors that is a real shape-shifter".
 His performance in the movie "confirmed his place on casting agents' scouting radar as one of those subtle, humble chameleons who can disappear into parts and are dubbed 'actor's actors'."

 O'Connor experimented with method acting for his role in God's Own Country.
-He described his experience for Interview magazine:I had my own book of senses—paintings and drawings that I’d done and ideas I had.
+He described his experience for Interview magazine:I had my own book of senses—paintings and drawings that I'd done and ideas I had.
 From there, I worked physically with Francis about how this guy would look.
 By the end of the film I was so skinny; I was gaunt.
 It was horrific.
 I was in character the whole way through.
 It was really lonely and hard.
-I don’t think I’d do it again.
-You isolate yourself from all your friends.The Crown creator Peter Morgan has compared O'Connor to former Barcelona midfielder Andrés Iniesta, a footballer with massive but unobtrusive skill.
-“I was drawn to his sensitivity and the fact that he was complex but likable,” Morgan said on casting O'Connor as Prince Charles.
-Olivia Colman praised him for the tenderness he displayed on-screen as well as his ability to inhabit the role: "Fragility, sparkle, strength, doubt: It’s all there in a second.
+I don't think I'd do it again.
+You isolate yourself from all your friends.
+The Crown creator Peter Morgan has compared O'Connor to former Barcelona midfielder Andrés Iniesta, a footballer with massive but unobtrusive skill.
+"I was drawn to his sensitivity and the fact that he was complex but likable," Morgan said on casting O'Connor as Prince Charles.
+Olivia Colman praised him for the tenderness he displayed on-screen, as well as his ability to inhabit the role: "Fragility, sparkle, strength, doubt: It’s all there in a second.
 Every scene we had together became my favorite scene."